Writing a Game Boy Emulator in OCaml

 I’ll explain the details as needed, but in a nutshell:

-• The CPU/timer/GPU operates at a fixed rate according to a clock.
+- The CPU/timer/GPU operates at a fixed rate according to a clock.

-• The bus sits between the CPU and various hardware modules and routes data reads/writes based on the given address.
-For example, writes to address 0xFFFF is routed to the interrupt controller and enables/disables interrupts based on the written value.
+- The bus sits between the CPU and various hardware modules and routes data reads/writes based on the given address.
+For example, writes to address

-• There are various types of cartridges.
+(which I will explain later) - There are various types of cartridges.

-• The timer, GPU, serial port, and joypad can request interrupts.
+- The timer, GPU, serial port, and joypad can request interrupts.
 The interrupt controller will notify the requested interrupt to the CPU (further explanation of interrupts is omitted in this article).

 Main loop